gennarooo/secondary-font-family-attribute/readme.md

-# Secondary Font Attribute for the Block Editor
+# Secondary Font Attribute for the Wordpress Block Editor

-Add a new button to the block editor to change the font family for the selected text within the same paragraph.
+Add a new button to the Wordpress block editor to change the font family for the selected text within the same paragraph.

 ![](/assets/secondary-font-button.png)